UNO: Unlearning via Orthogonalization in Generative models: Unlearning via orthogonalization

 \subsection{Gradient ascent}

 We begin by introducing the most primitive approach, namely, gradient ascent.
-Given a model $\mathcal{M}_\theta$ with trainable parameters $\theta$, trained using a loss function $\mathcal{L}$ on dataset $\mathcal{D}$, unlearning can be induced by maximizing the loss on the forget data, which can be done with the update step:
+Given a pretrained model $\mathcal{M}_\theta$ with trained parameters $\theta=\theta^\star$, trained using a loss function $\mathcal{L}$ on a dataset $\mathcal{D}$, unlearning can be induced by maximizing the loss on the forget data, which can be done with the update step: